Business and Leisure Come Together

 What can business and leisure learn from each other?
 Are there benefits to be had in gaining a better understanding of the ways in which each community operates?
 Do product suppliers and technology providers address business and leisure travellers differently?

 Attend this conference and learn the answers as business and leisure come together.

-- David Chappell, Head of Technology, Gray Dawes Group
+- Suzanne Horner, CEO and David Chappell, Head of Technology, Gray Dawes Group

 - Joanna Dobson, Senior Director Business Development, Carlson Wagonlit Travel